swapan1389/Shoes_Store_Webpage_For_Beginners/README.md

 # Shoes_Store_Webpage_For_Beginners

-Project Title:Shoe Store Website
+Project Title:Shoe Store Webpage(3rd Semester,UEM Jaipur)

-This project is a shoe store website created using HTML, CSS,JavaScript and php .
-It was created as a third semester project of my University.
-The website has the following features:
+This project is a shoe store website created using HTML, CSS,JavaScript and php .The webpage has the following features:

 A men's section with a list of shoes
 A women's section with a list of shoes